Liberty vs. UL Monroe NCAA Football Odds, Plays and Insights | October 16, 2021

 UL Monroe Stats and Trends

-- So far this year UL Monroe has two wins against the spread.

-- This year, the Warhawks are winless against the spread when entering a game as an underdog of 32.5 points or more.
+- The Warhawks have yet to cover the spread this year when underdogs by 32.5 points or more.

-- UL Monroe's games this year have gone over the total in two out of five opportunities (40%).
+- UL Monroe's games this season have hit the over two times in five opportunities (40%).

-- UL Monroe is 1-1 against the spread and 1-1 overall when the team scores more than 14.3 points.
+- UL Monroe is 1-1 against the spread and 1-1 overall when the team puts up more than 14.3 points.

 - The Warhawks collect 28.4 fewer yards per game (237.8) than the Flames allow (266.2).

-- When UL Monroe totals more than 266.2 yards, the team is 1-1 against the spread and 1-1 overall.
+- UL Monroe is 1-1 against the spread and 1-1 overall when the team picks up more than 266.2 yards.

-- The Warhawks have turned the ball over four times, one fewer times than the Flames have forced turnovers (5).
+- This year the Warhawks have four turnovers, one fewer than the Flames have takeaways (5).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.